kdave/git-next/README.md

   created on the same day
 * `+checkout` or `+co`: checkout the branch of a given target (eg. with timestamp applied)
+* `+rebase`: rebase using the expanded target branch name, no options to rebase are passed now, use without the execution flag and copy the command line if you need interactive rebase etc

 # Use case